duelj/design-manual/ui-toolkit/sublanding_page.md

 * Option for using breakout sidebar variation of the text introduction.

 #### Area 2: Main content
-* Must contain at least 1 component.
+* Must contain at least 1 component, though the featured content module or gray well should not stand on their own.
 * Recommended hierarchy of components:  featured content module, [image & text]() components, [gray well](), and [half width link blobs](), [full width text](), contact information.
 * [Gray well]() component should not be used at the top of this area if the introduction area contains a hero.